 Arduino MKR WiFi 1010 allows you to build your next smart project.
 Ever wanted an automated house?
 Or a smart garden?
 Well, now it’s easy with the Arduino IoT Cloud compatible boards.
 It means: you can connect devices, visualize data, control and share your projects from anywhere in the world.
 Whether you’re a beginner or a pro, we have a wide range of plans to make sure you get the features you need.

 The Arduino MKR WiFi 1010 is the easiest point of entry to basic IoT and pico-network application design.
-Whether you are looking at building a sensor network connected to your office or home router, or if you want to create a BLE device sending data to a cellphone, the MKR WiFi 1010 is your one-stop-solution for many of the basic IoT application scenarios.
+Whether you are looking at building a sensor network connected to your office or home router, orif you want to create a Bluetooth® Low Energy device sending data to a cellphone, the MKR WiFi 1010 is your one-stop-solution for many of the basic IoT application scenarios.

 See what Massimo Banzi, Arduino Co-founder, has to say about this board in the following video.